keithallatt/warehouse-guardian/README.md

 But be careful!
 There are dragons patrolling the warehouse!
 The dragons are bullies that will push you around and mess up your progress.
 Make sure to avoid them!

+# Additional Documentation

+There is additional documentation for the purposes of the assignment given in CSC290.
+These can be found [here](__documentation__/project_documentations/).